 Educate and facilitate discussions about the changing scholarly communication environment, including the move to open access and sustainable publishing and exploring new ways to create, disseminate, evaluate, and preserve research and scholarly outputs at the university.

-Ven is the Blue Button Expert for citation metrics.
+Ven has experience working with citation metrics.
 He helps with conducting a comprehensive analysis of a scholar’s work including identifying key journals in their field.
 He is also the subject librarian for engineering and computer science.
 He enjoys watching movies and TV shows.
 Contact him for questions about citation metrics.

 Dr. Penny Beile is the Associate Director for Research, Education, and Engagement.
 She’s most active with open education, specifically working to create a campus climate that recognizes and supports textbook affordability efforts.
 When not at UCF, you can find her gardening, horseback riding, or trying a new recipe.
 Contact her with your textbook affordability ideas or questions.